Resealable Cello Bag FAQs | Interesting Information | Tips & tricks

 How quickly will you dispatch my clear resealable cellophane bag order?

 Lightning fast!
-Your order will be shipped within 24 hours of receipt.
+Your order will usually be shipped within 24 hours of receipt.
 (That's Mon - Fri.
 We don't work weekends!)
 See our shipping page for more information.

 How long will it take to get my cello bags?